-Don’t wait until your fuel light comes on, especially if you’re in an unfamiliar place.
+Don’t wait until your fuel light comes on, especially if you’re driving in an unfamiliar area.
 It may sound obvious but, if you’re running low on fuel and you see a petrol station, take the opportunity to top up your tank.

-Give all your exterior lights a decent clean every few weeks, making sure to check for blown bulbs and cracks in the lenses while you're at it.
+Give all your exterior lights a thorough clean every few weeks, making sure to check for blown bulbs and cracks in the lenses while you're at it.

-Cars can get through up to a litre of oil every 1,000 miles, so it pays to check your oil level regularly (check your handbook if you’re not sure how to).
+Manufacturers warn that some cars can get through as much as a litre of oil every 1,000 miles, so it pays to check your oil level regularly (check your handbook if you’re not sure how to).
 Don’t wait for the red oil pressure warning light to come on – your engine might already be damaged by then.

-Overheating causes a lot of breakdowns, especially in hotter weather, so check your coolant level every couple of weeks (again, if you’re unsure, your handbook will explain).
+Overheating causes thousands of breakdowns per year in the UK, especially during hotter weather, so check your coolant level every couple of weeks (again, if you’re unsure, your handbook will explain).
 If the level always seems low, check for leaks.
 It’s always a good idea to keep your windscreen washer fluid topped up, too.

 Battery problems are the number one cause of breakdowns, at any time of year.
 So if your battery’s getting a bit old and tired, replace it with a new car battery before it lets you down.
 You should also make sure that your radiator’s electric cooling fan starts running when the engine gets hot.
-You can check this by running the engine with the car stationary, or ask your garage to have a look for you.
+You can check your cooling fan by running the engine with the car stationary, or ask your garage to have a look for you.